 What is Terra-i?

-Terra-i is a near real time monitoring system for habitat loss in Latin America which is now being scaled for application across the entire tropics.
+Terra-i is a near-real time monitoring system for natural vegetation conversion at pan-tropical scale which is now being scaled for application across the entire tropics.
 It uses satellite data and computational neural networks in order to detect anthropogenic changes in the vegetation cover every 16 days in near real time.

 Who developed Terra-i?